ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 vCenter Server has a policy of supporting the automation of VMware SDDC software versions within the range of N-1.
 If you want to continue to benefit from the {{site.data.keyword.vmwaresolutions_full}} automation, you must upgrade existing instances of vCenter Server.

-If your vCenter Server instance is at a version lower than the version level that is needed for automation support, it continues to be supported as required by the VMware support policy.
+If your vCenter Server instance is at a version that's earlier than the version level that is needed for automation support, it continues to be supported as required by the VMware support policy.
 However, your instance might not function with the current {{site.data.keyword.vmwaresolutions_short}} automation.

 You must apply patches and upgrade the VMware software periodically, over the lifecycle of a vCenter Server instance.
 This maintenance includes upgrading the VMware SDDC software to a version that is supported by the {{site.data.keyword.vmwaresolutions_short}} automation.

 The following procedure provides the steps that are required to convert a VMware vSphere 6.5-based instance to a VMware vSphere 6.7-based instance.
 These steps provide the initial upgrade to vSphere, NSX, and vSAN 6.7.
 After this upgrade, you might need to use the normal vSphere functions to upgrade virtual machine (VM) hardware levels and tools.

 vCenter Server is designed to allow for a “rolling” upgrade.
 That is, VM workloads that are currently functioning continue to function without an outage if you complete the following procedure.
 Enterprises must engage their change management policies to enable a structured and communicated upgrade and plan for contingencies.
 However, during the upgrade process of certain management functions, such as vCenter Server and NSX Manager, temporary outages of management functions, configuration changes, powering off and on VMs, might be impacted.
-{:note}
+{: note}

 ## Before you begin
 {: #vc_vsphere_upgrade-prereq}